xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ![DC1600-.jpg]({{site.baseurl}}/images/DC1600-.jpg){: .align-center}

-Mixed (AC+DC) is possible but only tested for short period of time (like during a live migration).
+Mixed (AC+DC) is possible but only tested for short period of time (during a live migration, for example).

 ### Fan trays

 The cooling of the chassis is guaranteed by a system of 6 fan trays inserted in the back of the box.
-It's a front to back design with two types of FTs:
+It's a front-to-back design with two types of FTs:

 NC57-C3-FAN1-FW (40mm):
 ![NC57-C3-FAN1-FW-side-.jpg]({{site.baseurl}}/images/NC57-C3-FAN1-FW-side-.jpg){: .align-center}